divonlan/genozip/docs/genocat.rst

 **Analysis options**

 .. option:: --contigs.
-(VCF SAM BAM FASTA GVF 23andMe) List the names of the chromosomes (or contigs) included in the file.
+(VCF SAM BAM FASTA GFF3/GVF 23andMe) List the names of the chromosomes (or contigs) included in the file.
 Altnernative option names: --list-chroms --chroms.

           |